kileywong/ch14-git-branches/exercise-2/README.md

 # Exercise 2
 In this exercise, you'll practice resolving a merge conflict.

-> This is a line you will change!
+> My name is Inigo Montoya prepare to die

 To complete the exercise, follow the below steps: